shree217/Datascience/heart disease project/readme.md

-**Predicting heart disease using machine learning
+**Predicting heart disease using machine learning**

-PROBLEM STATEMENT:
+**PROBLEM STATEMENT:**
-< the problem statement is to predict whether a patient has heart disease or not.
+- The problem statement is to predict whether a patient has heart disease or not.